Sita Devi, Maharani of Baroda: Biography

 Eventually, India, due to the discrepancies and possible fraud, deposed the Gaekwad in 1951 and his eldest son by his first wife succeeded him.
 Technically, the couple were not heads of state any longer, but they insisted on still being referred to by their former titles.

 She bore Gaekwad one child, a son, Sayaji Rao Gaekwad (8 March 1945 – 8 May 1985).
 Nicknamed "Princie", he was the apple of her eye.
 She attended exclusive events and partied with other international luminaries, such as Aristotle Onassis.

 In 1953, she sold a pair of bejewelled anklets to Harry Winston.
 They had several large emeralds and diamonds.
 The jeweller set these stones into a spectacular necklace that was bought by the Wallis, Duchess of Windsor.
 The Duchess wore this to a 1957 New York ball also attended by Sita Devi.
 When other guests were admiring the necklace.
 The Maharani was heard to exclaim that those jewels looked just as nice on her feet.
 The embarrassed Duchess returned the necklace to Winston.

 The Maharani was a car enthusiast and was reportedly very fond of her Mercedes W126, which was custom made for her by Mercedes-Benz.
 At the 1969 Ascot Gold Cup she invited guests to touch the 30 carat sapphire on her right hand for good luck.
 Esquire Magazine included Sita Devi and Princie on its list of "fun couples" for 1969.
 Sita Devi divorced the Gaekwad in 1956.
 He promptly moved to London.

 After the dissolution of her second marriage, she clung to her exalted title.
 Her Rolls-Royce still sported the armorial insignia of Baroda.
 She would reminisce about the days when she was a Queen and received 101-gun salutes.
 Prince Rainier awarded citizenship of Monaco to both Sita Devi and Princie.

 She maintained a Paris apartment as well.
 She continued to live in grand style, drinking Baron de Rothschild's Bordeaux, rearranging her Louis XVI furniture and attending exclusive parties.
 When travelling she brought along a large wardrobe, reported to be a thousand saris, hundreds of pairs of shoes and of course her jewellery.
 But her finances were eventually reduced enough for her to secretly auction some of her beloved jewels in 1974.

-The Maharani suffered a tragedy in 1985, when Prince died by committing suicide at age 40.
+The Maharani suffered a tragedy which broke her heart in 1985, when Prince died by committing suicide at age 40.
 His death was attributed to alcoholism and drug addiction.
-Sita Devi died four years later of natural causes.
+Sita Devi died four years later of natural causes bedridden and ill.